zerox13/dotfiles/README.md

 A repo to manage my dotfiles across all my machines.

 This README file is made to make it easier for you if you wish to use my config.
-To use it you can simply fork the repo.
+To use it you can simply fork the repo, and try to edit it so it works for you

 ## Dotfiles included
 * **.vimrc**  Config of the vim editor